tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Each visualization technology in the PyViz ecosystem has the power and features to provide stand-alone visualizations.
 Each technology also has its strengths and weaknesses, which will be explored later.

 * PyViz’s platform allows for different visualization technologies to be integrated with one another to create dashboards (which can be done with PyViz’s Panel software).
+This is pivotal for FinTech, as PyViz provides all the necessary tools needed to create financial dashboards for personal and corporate use.

+* Another benefit of PyViz is that the sheer number of plotting technologies means that there's a greater chance of users finding the visualizations they need.
+For FinTech, using PyViz means you have access to your standard plots, as well as finance specific plots, like candlestick charts.

 Facilitate discussion by asking the following questions: